Traubert/FiNer-rules/files-readme.md

 ### proper_tagger.ph2.m4

 The secondary rule set.
-Generally recognizes names in the neighbourhood of names that have already identified by the primary rules set e.g. in lists.
+Generally uses the names identified by the primary rule set to find new names in their neighborhood.
+Also recognizes titles that precede names tagged as `EnamexPrsHum`.

 ### finer_defs.m4